zhangela/git-undo/README.md

 Git Undo
 ========

-A wrapper around `git` that lets you undo unfortunate git commands.
+A wrapper around `git` that lets you undo unfortunate git commands by making backups of your git repository.
+Currently, you can undo the 5 most recent git commands.

 Installation
 ----